Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 How to Help a Dog Who's Afraid of Going Outside

 Your dog's fear of the outside may manifest in many ways.
 It may start as a simple reluctance to go outside accompanied by fearful body language (tail between legs, ears back, head carried low, uncertain gait).
-Then one day your dog may decide to put on its brakes and will not budge.
+Then one day your dog may decide to put on his brakes and will not budge.
 What to do?

-Desensitization is a form behavioral therapy that is the opposite of flooding.
+Desensitization is a form of behavioral therapy that is the opposite of flooding.
 Instead of forcing the dog to face its fears, which may be traumatic, the dog is exposed gradually to keep its anxiety and fear below the fear threshold.
 The threshold is an invisible line that separates fearful reactions from non-fearful reactions—or at least reactions where the dog is under better control.

 Dog owners must be able to recognize early warning signs of stress so as to make sure they're not asking for too much at once.
-If the stimuli the dog is exposed to is too intense, the dog may become increasingly sensitized to his fear.
-So, for example, you would take care to not practice desensitization when your neighbor is outside using a chain saw.
+If the stimuli the dog is exposed to are too intense, the dog may become increasingly sensitized to his fear.
+So, for example, you would take care to not practice desensitization when your neighbor is outside using a chainsaw.